 Homeopathy is a growing and changing field.

-I a have done my best to ensure the accuracy of statements on this page.
-If you find, or are aware of any programs or practices that I have missed or that you feel I am in error about, please feel to contact me.
+I have done my best to ensure the accuracy of statements on this page.
+If you find, or are aware of any programs or practices that I have missed, or that you feel I am in error about, please contact me.